arestivo/slides/markdown/html5.md

 # Character Set

-Defining the character set used by the document.
+Defining the [character encoding](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/) used by the document.

 ```html
 <head>